Feature request #6059

 As you know, the field name of DBF has some restrictions.
 As an example, it should be ASCII characters.

 - Field name in .Dbf file http://forums.esri.com/Thread.asp?c=9&f=85&t=62319

 - dBASE .DBF File Structure (NOTE linked page is about version 7) http://www.dbase.com/knowledgebase/int/db7_file_fmt.htm

 - シェープファイルについて | 対応データ | ESRIジャパン株式会社 http://www.esrij.com/products/gis_data/shape/

 If you have to use multibyte or non-ASCII characters in the field names, you should use "Attribute aliases" of QGIS.
 The aliases are stored in both the QGIS Layer Style File(.qml) and the QGIS project file(.qgs).
 It works well.

-#4 Updated by Minoru Akagi almost 5 years ago
+#4 Updated by Minoru Akagi over 5 years ago

 - File fieldnameencoding.patch added

 - Allows users to use non-ASCII characters in the field names even if selected encoding is not UTF-8.

 - Will increase the number of non-ASCII characters that users can use in the field name if users select the suitable encoding.